Constraining accretion efficiency in massive binary stars with LIGO-Virgo black holes: Results

 \subsection{Mass Spectrum}

-Figure~\ref{fig:mass} shows the distribution of primary ($m_1$) and secondary ($m_2\leq{}m_1$) components of BBH mergers for a selection of our models.
-The distributions are integrated over redshift, since we do not observe a significant trend with redshift.
-This figure clearly shows that both primary and secondary masses are affected by the accretion efficiency: larger values of $f_{\rm MT}$ leads to heavier BBH mergers.
-This trend seems to be stronger for $\alpha{}_{\rm CE}=1,$ 10.
+Figure~\ref{fig:mass} shows the distribution of chirp masses of BBH mergers for a selection of our models.
+The distributions are integrated over redshift (up to $z=2$), since we do not observe a significant trend with redshift.
+This figure shows that BBH masses are affected by the accretion efficiency: larger values of $f_{\rm MT}$ lead to heavier BBH mergers.
 A small value of $f_{\rm MT}$ implies that only a small fraction of the mass lost from the donor star during mass transfer is accreted by the companion.
 Hence, the total mass of the final BBH system will be lower than in the case of $f_{\rm MT}$ close to one.
-For $f_{\rm MT}\sim{}1$, most primary BHs originate from the less massive progenitor, which accretes a significant fraction of mass from the companion.
-In contrast, if $f_{\rm MT}\sim{}0.1$, most primary BHs form from the most massive star in the original binary system.
+The shape of the mass spectrum is also affected by $\alpha_{\rm CE}$.
+In the Appendix~\ref{sec:appendix}, we discuss these features in detail.